 I suggest using a tape that will not leave residue and will not pull on an actor’s skin.

 If taping inside of clothing in an effort to hide the lav mic, try to tape both sides of the mic.
-One side should have more exposed tape to actually stick to the clothing while the other side should shield the mic capsule from rubbing against the clothing.
+One side should have more exposed tape to stick to the clothing, while the other should shield the mic capsule from rubbing against the clothing.
 This is in an effort to reduce handling noise.
 This works best with omnidirectional lavaliers since there’s a chance the clothing side tape could cover the capsule.

 Once again, always try to hide the lav cable.

 In film, television, and theatre, it’s often critical that lavaliers remain hidden from the viewer.
 A common mic placement, therefore, is in the hair of the actors.